In poker, the term ‘donkey’ is often used to describe a player who lacks skills, experience, or knowledge and makes poor decisions.

 - A Poker donkey is often a ‘calling station’, meaning they will call with almost any hand, regardless of the situation of the board or their position.
 They don't understand or care about pot odds, which leads them to call large bets with weak holdings like bottom pair or gutshot straight draws.

 - They may also be unwilling to fold to a bluff, believing their weak hand is still good.
-This can be particularly frustrating when trying to bluff them out of a pot.
+It can be particularly frustrating when trying to bluff them out of a pot.

 Bluffing at the Wrong Times

-- Donkeys can also have a tendency to bluff too frequently and at inappropriate times, often in situations where their bluff is easily detectable.
+- Donkeys can also tend to bluff too frequently and at inappropriate times, often in situations where their bluff is easily detectable.

-- They may try to ‘represent’ a hand that doesn't align with the way the hand has been played, making their bluff obvious to more observant players.
+- They may try to ‘represent’ a hand that doesn't align with how it has been played, making their bluff obvious to more observant players.

 Failure to Adapt